Viola d'amore: Structure and sound

 The viola d'amore shares many features of the viol family.
 It looks like a thinner treble viol without frets and sometimes with sympathetic strings added.
 The six-string viola d'amore and the treble viol also have approximately the same ambitus or range of playable notes.
 Like all viols, it has a flat back.
 An intricately carved head at the top of the peg box is common on both viols and viola d'amore, although some viols lack one.
 Unlike the carved heads on viols, the viola d'amore's head occurs most often as Cupid blindfolded to represent the blindness of love.
-Its sound-holes are commonly in the shape of a flaming sword known as "The Flaming Sword of Islam" (suggesting the instrument's development was influenced by the Islamic World).
 This was one of the three usual sound hole shapes for viols as well.
 It is unfretted, and played much like a violin, being held horizontally under the chin.
 It is about the same size as the modern viola.

 The viola d'amore usually has six or seven playing strings, which are sounded by drawing a bow across them, just as with a violin.
 In addition, it has an equal number of sympathetic strings located below the main strings and the fingerboard which are not played directly but vibrate in sympathy with the notes played.
 A common variation is six playing strings, and instruments exist with as many as fourteen sympathetic strings alone.
 Despite the fact that the sympathetic strings are now thought of as the most characteristic element of the instrument, early forms of the instrument almost uniformly lacked them.
 The first unambiguous reference to a viola d'amore with sympathetic strings does not occur until the 1730s.
 Both types continued to be built and played through the 18th century.

 Largely thanks to the sympathetic strings, the viola d'amore has a particularly sweet and warm sound.
 Leopold Mozart, writing in his Versuch einer gründlichen Violinschule, said that the instrument sounded "especially charming in the stillness of the evening."

 The first known mention of the name viol d'amore appeared in John Evelyn's Diary (20 November 1679): "for its swetenesse & novelty the Viol d'Amore of 5 wyre-strings, plaid on with a bow, being but an ordinary violin, play'd on Lyra way by a German, than which I never heard a sweeter Instrument or more surprizing..."